IAEA expected to win member state backing for expanded Iran role

 The agency's regular budget for 2014 budget stands at 344 million euros.
 Roughly a third is earmarked for nuclear safeguards inspections, in Iran and other countries.

 Western states suspect that Iran has been seeking to develop the capability to make nuclear weapons.
-Iran says its nuclear program is a peaceful project to generate electricity.
+Iran says its nuclear programme is a peaceful project to generate electricity.

 (Reporting by Fredrik Dahl; Editing by Robin Pomeroy)